 But how does preterm birth affect the brain in adulthood?
 This is what Dr. Nosarti and colleagues sought to find out with their new study.

 Scientists once thought that brain maturation ceases in adolescence.
-But in recent years, studies have indicated that this may not be the case, and that the brain may not fully mature until we reach our mid-20s.
+But in recent years,

 According to Dr. Nosarti and team, their study is the first to investigate how preterm birth might affect this adult brain maturation process.

 Using MRI, the researchers analyzed the brain structure of 328 adults who had been born before 33 weeks gestation.
 Subjects were assessed at two time points: adolescence (mean age 19.8 years) and adulthood (mean age 30.6 years).